 This grant is for undergraduates or graduate students currently enrolled full-time at Penn State and will be enrolled full time next semester.
 The award is to be given to students with superior academic records or promise of outstanding success and who demonstrate financial need or difficulty due to sudden economic decline.
 First preference is for students from South Korea; second preference for students from the Philippines; third preference for students from Thailand, Vietnam, Indonesia, Burma, Laos, Cambodia; fourth preference for students from Malaysia; fifth preference for students from China or Taiwan.

 Japan Chapter of the Penn State Alumni Association Endowed Scholarship

 This is a small grant to students from Japan who are currently enrolled full time at Penn State and will be enrolled next semester full time.
 If there are no students from Japan, then the scholarship may be awarded to students whose ethnic, cultural and/or national background contribute to the diversity of the student body.
 Consideration for this award should be to students in fields related to Japanese language, culture, and technology who have achieved academic success.

 Korea Chapter of the Penn State Alumni Association Scholarship

 This is a small grant for students whose ethnic, cultural, and/or national background contribute to the diversity of the student body.
-First preference is given to students from the Republic of Korea and who are currently enrolled full time, and will be enrolled next semester full time.
+First preference is given to students from the Republic of Korea and who are currently enrolled full time at Penn State, and will be enrolled next semester full time.